 Dazzling planet Venus continues to be a useful celestial signpost to other planets at dusk.
 Having already showcased Neptune and Mercury this year, the brightest planet has a close conjunction with Uranus on the UK evening of Sunday, 8 March.
 The pair lie just 2.2 degrees apart against the constellation backdrop of Aries, simultaneously visible in typical 10×50 binoculars.

 Have you ever seen Uranus with the naked eye?
-If not, moonless nights in October offer ideal conditions to test your visual acuity and sky clarity.
-Uranus reaches opposition on 15 October and attains a respectable altitude in the southern sky as seen from the British Isles.
+If not, moonless nights in late October and November offer ideal conditions to test your visual acuity and sky clarity.
+Uranus reaches opposition in the constellation of Aries on 28 October 2019 and lies 48° above the southern horizon at midnight as seen from the heart of the British Isles.
 Here is our guide to tracking down the seventh planet from the Sun.